-- Release testing is a form of system testing. - Important differences are - A separate team that has not been involved in the system development should be responsible for release testing. - System testing by the development team should focus on discovering bugs in the system (defect/verification testing). - The objective of release testing is to check that the system meets its requirements and is good enough for external use (validation testing). - Performance tests usually involve planning a series of tests where the load is steadily increased until the system performance becomes unacceptable. - Stress testing is a form of performance testing where the system is deliberately overloaded to test its failure behavior.
+- Release testing is a form of system testing. - Important differences are - A separate team that has not been involved in the system development should be responsible for release testing. - System testing by the development team should focus on discovering bugs in the system (defect/verification testing). - The objective of release testing is to check that the system meets its requirements and is good enough for external use (validation testing).

+Performance tests

+- Involve planning a series of tests where the load is steadily increased until the system performance becomes unacceptable. - Stress testing - A form of performance testing where the system is deliberately overloaded to test its failure behavior.